 While the observability properties found in the preceding section hold with fully-excited motions, this may not always be the case in reality.
-As such, identifying degenerate motion profiles, which cause extra unobservable directions in the state space, is of practical importance.
-As the degenerate motion analysis of VINS navigation state has been studied in the prior work [41], [53]-[55], we here focus only on motions that cause the calibration parameters to become unobservable.
+As such, identifying degenerate motion profiles, which cause extra unobservable directions for either the navigation or calibration parameters, is of practical importance.
+As the degenerate motion analysis of the navigation state for VINS has been studied in the prior work [35], [45], [46], we here focus only on motions that cause the calibration parameters to become unobservable.